Risk Arbitrage Today: What If Rite Aid Deal Doesn't Happen?

 Each week, we will highlight a stock or two that have been rumored to be bought.
 Likely, it will be companies that have been exploring strategic alternatives.
 We keep a database of these pre-arb deals, with the trick being compartmentalizing which ones will end in deals and which won't.
 Today, let's look at Brookdale Senior Living (NYSE:BKD).

-Reuters reported this week that Brookdale is is in talks to be acquired by Chinese real estate and leisure group Zhonghong Zhuoye Group.
+Reuters reported this week that Brookdale is in talks to be acquired by Chinese real estate and leisure group Zhonghong Zhuoye Group.
 Citing sources, Reuters said that Brookdale had entered into exclusive negotiations with Zhonghong after the Chinese company made an offer of around $3 billion.

 A deal with Zhonghong could face headwinds from the Committee on Foreign Investment in the United States or CFIUS.